WasifAliShah/AquaAlert/README.md

 ### Contact

-If you have any questions or suggestions, please open an issue or contact [your email].
+If you have any questions or suggestions, please open an issue or contact [shahwasif2003@gmail.com].

+##
 Happy Hydrating!